 As showed on the screenshot, popular genres can be divided again into sub-genres.
 Nowadays, boundaries between genres are not necessarily clear.
 For example, an Action film at the same time could be a Comedy.

 Spy is a film belongs to more than one genre.
 It is a story about CIA analyst Susan Cooper going deep undercover.
-All the elements such as secret agents, weapons and dangerous gunfight suggest that it is an exciting action film, but at the same time things keep going wrong in the story, which make it a hilarious comedy.
+All the elements such as secret agents, weapons and dangerous gunfight suggest that it is an exciting action film, but at the same time things keep going wrong in the story, which makes it a hilarious comedy.

 I walked into a cinema and randomly picked this film.
 I looked at the name and expected a serious story-telling style, but soon surprised by it and laughed with all the other audience till the end of the film.
 Putting contradictory elements together breaks the conventional rules of story-telling, and I think it somehow uses the Epic Theatre method, as mentioned in the previous article about Deadpool and visual sequence.
 Epic theatre works to distance the audience from the story and make them think.
 It may not always be a good way of communication, but I think it is always good to explore.